aws-powertools/powertools-lambda-typescript/packages/validation/README.md

 ### JMESPath support

-In some cases you might want to validate only a portion of the event payload - this is what the envelope option is for.
+In some cases you might want to validate only a portion of the event payload - this is what the `envelope` option is for.

-You can use JMESPath to specify the path to the property you want to validate.
+You can use JMESPath expressions to specify the path to the property you want to validate.
 The validator will unwrap the event before validating it.

 ```typescript
 import { validate } from '@aws-lambda-powertools/validation';